HHS/TANF-app/tdrs-backend/keycloak/README.md

 External tools (Postman, CLI, CI/CD, auditors) authenticate against the Django API using Keycloak-issued JWT bearer tokens.
 Tokens are obtained via standard OAuth2 grants against the **public** `tdp-cli` Keycloak client (no client secret to distribute).

-Django validates incoming bearer tokens with `KeycloakBearerTokenAuthentication` (registered in DRF's `DEFAULT_AUTHENTICATION_CLASSES`), which verifies the JWT signature against `OIDC_OP_JWKS_ENDPOINT` and resolves the user via the same claim-based logic used by browser logins.
+Django validates incoming bearer tokens with `KeycloakBearerTokenAuthentication` (registered in DRF's `DEFAULT_AUTHENTICATION_CLASSES`), which verifies the JWT signature against `OIDC_OP_JWKS_ENDPOINT`, requires the `tdp-cli` client (`azp`) and Django API audience (`aud`), and resolves the user via the same claim-based logic used by browser logins.
 Authorization (permissions, STT scoping, approval status) is identical to a browser session.

 ### Postman (Authorization Code + PKCE)